TreasaRose/MoMA_analysis_project/README.md

-# US Candy Distribution - SQL-Based Project
+# US Candy Distributor - SQL-Based Project

 ## Project Overview
-The **US Candy Distribution SQL Project** is a data analysis project centered around SQL queries.
+The **US Candy Distributor SQL Project** is a data analysis project centered around SQL queries.
 Using sales and geospatial data from a candy distributor, the goal of this project is to explore and analyze the data through a series of SQL queries, providing actionable insights into shipping efficiency, product margins, and sales performance.

 ## Project Theme
 This project focuses on **optimizing shipping routes**, analyzing **product margins**, and identifying areas for improvement in the candy distributor’s operations using SQL.
 It is designed for data engineers to practice and showcase their SQL skills in solving real-world business problems.